go-chi/jwtauth/README.md

 The `jwtauth` http middleware package provides a simple way to verify a JWT token from a http request and send the result down the request context (`context.Context`).

+Please note, `jwtauth` works with any Go http router, but resides under the go-chi group for maintenance and organization - its only 3rd party dependency is the underlying jwt library "github.com/dgrijalva/jwt-go".

 This package uses the new `context` package in Go 1.7 stdlib and [net/http#Request.Context](https://golang.org/pkg/net/http/#Request.Context) to pass values between handler chains.

 In a complete JWT-authentication flow, you'll first capture the token from a http